andweber/loxberry-plugin-kalliope/README.md

 In case you want to use a [Google AIY-Voicekit](https://aiyprojects.withgoogle.com/voice/) as hardware - you find some tipps in the [AIY Voicekit tutorial](AIY_VOICEKIT.md).

-You can download the last stable version of this plugin from [http://plugins.loxberry.de/](http://plugins.loxberry.de/) or the [releases pages](https://github.com/andweber/loxberry-plugin-kalliope/releases).
-For the development version download this repository as `*.zip`.
+You can download the last stable version of this plugin from [master branch](https://github.com/andweber/loxberry-plugin-kalliope/archive/master.zip) or the [releases pages](https://github.com/andweber/loxberry-plugin-kalliope/releases).
+For the development version download the [dev branch](https://github.com/andweber/loxberry-plugin-kalliope/archive/dev.zip).

 Navigate in the LoxBerry Webfrontend to Plugin-Installation, select the downloaded `*.zip` and install the plugin.
 The first install will take some time, because of the dependencies needed to build.